AngleProtocol/angle-docs/concepts/oracles.md

 Angle Protocol lets people swap their collateral against the protocol's native stablecoins \(minting\).
 It also allows Hedging Agents to take leveraged long positions through perpetual futures on a collateral/stablecoin pair.
 The protocol needs to be able to access price feeds for all the supported collateral/stablecoin pairs: it does so using oracles.

-For instance, if USD and EUR stablecoins are supported, and if, for each of these, wETH and wBTC are used as collateral, then the protocol needs to be able to have the following oracle feeds: wBTC/USD, wBTC/EUR, wETH/USD, wETH/EUR.
+For instance, if EUR and CHF stablecoins are supported, and if, for each of these, wETH and wBTC are used as collateral, then the protocol needs to be able to have the following oracle feeds: wBTC/EUR, wBTC/CHF, wETH/EUR, wETH/CHF.

 {% hint style="info" %}
 In the beginning, the agEUR stablecoin will not accept wETH and wBTC.
 This is just for the purpose of this example.